cryptelian/cybermythic/docs/compendium-packaging.md

 ---

-**Next action:** implement the normalisation script against the staged `ninjanarchy` data, beginning with actors (largest volume) and extending to gear/weapons once the pipeline is proven.
+**Next action:** run the normaliser across all packs and feed the outputs into the packaging script (`PACK_SRC=workspace/compendium/...
+OUT_DIR=dist-compendiums node tools/packCompendiumsWithRewrite.mjs`) to produce installable bundles for smoke testing.

 ## Deployment & Validation Checklist